HES-XPLAIN/hes-xplain.github.io/docs/documentation/algorithms/fidex/fidexglorules.md

 ### Heuristic
 *Defines which heuristic to use when executing the algorithm.
 Values can be:*

-* - `1`: optimal rule gneration.
+- *`1`: optimal rule generation.
 Gets the best of the algorithm capabilities but can be time-consuming depending on the size of your dataset.*
-* - `2`: Faster rules generation.
+- *`2`: Faster rules generation.
 Computes rules faster while keeping a good (but not as good as heuristic `1`) rule quality.*
-* - `3`: Fastest rules generation.
+- *`3`: Fastest rules generation.
 Gets a set of decent (but not as good as heuristic `2`) global rules in the fastest way possible.*

 |  **Property**           | **Value**               |
 |:------------------------|:------------------------|